ivanhanigan/Ivan-Hanigan-CV/education-and-employment.md

 *The University of Sydney*

 - 2018-2021.
-Data Scientist (Epidemiology), University Centre of Rural Health.
-School of Public Health
+Research Data Scientist, Sydney School of Public Health and Sydney University Centre for Rural Health.
 - 2017-2019.
-Part time Post-doc Research Fellow, Centre for Air pollution and health Research.
+Part time Post-doctoral Research Fellow, NHMRC Centre for Air pollution and health Research.
 - 2015-2016.
 Data Manager/Analyst, University Centre of Rural Health.

 *The University of Canberra*